How to Become a Property Manager in California

 Becoming a property manager is a long process and hard work.
 But, that shouldn’t deter you from starting.
 The reason why is because there is no other career like that of a property manager.

 TL;DR: To become a property manager in California, you must first get your real estate license and sign with a brokerage.
-Then you will need to get your property manager certificate with an accredited institution.
-Once you complete these steps, you can start your property management business!
+Getting your property manager certificate with an accredited institution is recommended but not required.
+Once you complete these steps, you can start your property management career!